 2. (1) The Institute is hereby established as a juristic person.

-(2) The Institute is an integration of NEMISA, the e-SI and the ISSA.
+(2) The Institute is an integration of NEMISA, e-SI and ISSA.

 (3) The Institute is a national public entity and is subject to the provisions of the Public Finance Management Act.